-With its beautiful coastline and pretty seaside resorts, Normandy is a very popular destination for a school trip.
+Normandy, in Northern France, with its beautiful coastline and pretty seaside resorts together with its easy journey from the UK make it a very popular destination for a school trip.
 From the Mont St Michel to the D-Day landing beaches and the Peace Museum in Caen, there are plenty of excellent town and city excursions to keep your students busy.

 |1||Depart by coach for Dover/Folkestone.||Ferry/Eurotunnel to Calais.
 Check into accommodation||Evening meal|

 |2||Guided visit to Pegasus Bridge and free-time in Caen||Visit to Parc Festyland||Evening meal|

 |3||Visit to Arromanches 360||Audio Guided visit to Mont St Michel||Evening meal in your Hotel|